RNAcentral/rnacentral-sequence-search-embed/README.md

 Lucene text search plugin.

 This plugin is written in React/Redux and makes use of Zurb Foundation-based EBI theme.
-It is bundled with CSS modules and UMD wrapper and packaged with Webpack, so it should not clash with your website's javascript or CSS.
+It is bundled as a Web Component, so it should not clash with your website's javascript or CSS.

 ## Installation